-The Housing Needs Report used Metro Vancouver's draft updated population projections for the District, which anticipates that the District's population will be approximately 104,800 by 2031.
+The Housing Needs Report is based on regional population projections for the District, which anticipates that the District's population will be approximately 104,800 by 2031.
 This closely aligns with the population growth anticipated by the OCP by 2030.

-Based on population and household projections, between 2021 and 2031, there will be a need for an estimated 7,056 new units to accommodate growth in the District.
-More than half of these units (56%) will be required between 2021 and 2026, with the remaining 44% required between 2026 and 2031.
-Overall, 78% of the units needed will be ownership units and 22% will be rental units.
+Based on population and household projections, it is estimated that between 2021 and 2031, the District will gain an additional 7,056 new households.
+To accommodate this anticipated growth in households, there will be a need for an estimated 7,056 new units (a remaining 4,538 new approvals) in the District.
+More than half of these units (56%) will be needed between 2021 and 2026, with the remaining 44% needed between 2026 and 2031.
+Based on past trends, it is estimated that 78% of new households will be owners and 22% will be renters, and therefore the District may need a corresponding proportion of ownership and rental units.